25 Feb 2018: Hi Cambodia!

 In 1975, Pol Pot entered Phnom Penh and ordered every citizen to leave the city and move to the countryside.
 If you were an intellectual, you were troubled.
 Smart people were of no use, people had to be reformed to contribute to a new agrarian economy, mostly focused on rice production.
 The Khmer transformed the country into a classless society, meaning that schooling, private properties, money, foreign influences, religion and traditional Khmer culture were abolished.

-After a whole month of traveling, I had to go home.
-The 14th of January, I flew back to Ho Chi Minh, then to Seoul to pick up my stored suitcases at Konkuk University, and after that I flew back home the 17th.
+After a whole month of traveling, it was time for me to go home.
+The 14th of January, I flew back to Ho Chi Minh, then I flew to Seoul to pick up my stored suitcases at Konkuk University, stayed there for 1,5 day and after that I flew to the Netherlands the 17th.